BasedHardware/omi/docs/_developer/plugins/Introduction.md

 ## Potential Applications

-The FRIEND plugin system opens up a wide range of possibilities:
+The OMI plugin system opens up a wide range of possibilities:

 - A productivity plugin that extracts action items from meetings and adds them to a task management system
 - A research assistant that provides real-time fact-checking and source citation